-Deliberation and Contestation in Multi-stakeholder Initiatives: a Multi-Level Perspective
+Deliberation and Contestation in Multi-stakeholder Initiatives: A Multi-Level Perspective

 Producció científica: Capítol de llibreCapítolAvaluat per experts